Genetic Counseling for Cancer

-While most cancers develop by chance, some individuals have a strong personal and family history of cancer that may suggest an inherited cancer predisposition syndrome.
-Hereditary cancer syndromes are passed through a family’s changes in genes.
-The most common inherited cancer syndromes involve breast, ovarian and colon cancers.
+While cancers may develop by due to internal cellular changes, some individuals have a strong family history of cancer that may suggest an inherited predisposition.
+The most common inherited cancers involve those of the breast, colon and ovaries.

 What to Expect from Genetic Counseling

 - Genetic counseling generally includes the following to assess a person's risk for developing specific cancers:

 - A review of medical history and other cancer risk factors (i.e. smoking)

 - Family history

 - An estimate of the likelihood that cancers in a family are related to a hereditary cancer

 - Recommendations for cancer screenings and other risk-reducing strategies

 - Discussion of the benefits, limitations and risks of genetic testing

 - Genetic test(s), if appropriate, and a follow-up meeting to discuss results